Sequential Bayesian parameter-state estimation in dynamical systems with noisy and incomplete observations via a variational framework: Hyperparameters for the baseline methods in Section

-The ground truth of the posterior $\pdense(X_k,\theta \mid \mathcal{Y}_k)$ is obtained by the delayed rejection adaptive Metropolis (DRAM), recognized as a state-of-the-art Markov Chain Monte Carlo (MCMC) method.
-Notably, MCMC operates in an offline manner, incorporating the entire history of observations $\mathcal{Y}_k={y_1,y_2,\cdots,y_k}$ at once for each time step $k$.
-The hyper-parameters of DRAM used are as follows.
-The adaption threshold for the adaptive Metropolis algorithm is set to $100$.
-The 2-tier delayed rejection method is used and the scaling factor for the proposal covariance of the second tier is $\gamma=0.5$.
-DRAM generates $3 \times 10^{6}$ samples from the joint distribution $\pdense(X_k, \theta \mid \mathcal{Y}_k)$ at each time step $k$.
-After discarding the first $50\%$ of samples as burn-in, half of the remaining samples, i.e., $7.5 \times 10^{5}$, are used to represent the posterior.
+The ground truth of the posterior $\pdense(X_k,\theta \mid \mathcal{Y}_k)$ in Section~\ref{sec:pendulum_part1} is obtained using delayed rejection adaptive Metropolis (DRAM), a highly effective Markov chain Monte Carlo (MCMC) method.
+MCMC operates in an offline manner: for each time step $k$, it assimilates the entire history of observations, $\mathcal{Y}_k=\{y_1,y_2,\cdots,y_k\}$, at once.
+The hyperparameters of DRAM are set as follows.
+The threshold after which adaptation begins in adaptive Metropolis is set to $100$.
+We use the two-stage delayed rejection method, with the scaling factor for the proposal covariance in the second stage set to $0.5$.
+For each time step $k$, DRAM initially generates $3\times 10^6$ samples.
+After discarding the first $50\%$ of the samples as burn-in, half of the remaining samples, i.e., $7.5\times 10^5$ samples, are used to represent the posterior $\pdense(X_k,\theta \mid \Y_k)$.